 In the late 1940s, The Copacabana club opened in New York on 10th East and 60th Street, with Frank Costello, a mob boss.
 An interesting fact was that the leaseholder was in fact an Englishman, Monte Prosser who had nightclub experience and was press agent for the Ziegfeld Follies, actress Mary Pickford and Walt Disney amongst others.
 The manager appointed by Costello was an ‘enforcer’ by the name of Jules Podell, a dubious character who was eventually to replace Prosser.

 Podell was to deny future Copacabana performer Harry Belafonte entry during the war due to a strict ‘no blacks’ policy.
 The dichotomy of a club being designed with a Brazilian decor, using Latin rhythms and having a Chinese menu with a ‘no blacks’ policy lost on the society of the time.

-In the late 50’s notoriety struck with members of the New York Yankees baseball team causing problems during a performance by Sammy Davis Jr. Fellow teammate Billy Martin celebrating his birthday amongst them all, whose friend was the Yankees first black player, Elston Howard, took offence and there was a fracas resulting in bad publicity and scandal.
+In the late 50s, notoriety struck with members of the New York Yankees baseball team, causing problems during a performance by Sammy Davis Jr. Billy Martin was celebrating his birthday with his team, including Elston Howard, the first black player to join the Yankees.
+The team became intoxicated and started to interfere with Davis’ act.
+Howard took offence and there was a fracas resulting in bad publicity and scandal.

 Belafonte returned as a performer and Sammy Davis Jr. had a phenomenal run in 1964.
 Sam Cooke, The Supremes, Marvin Gaye, The Temptations and Martha and the Vandellas proved that times had changed and the restricted ‘no blacks’ entry policy consigned to the gutter of history.

-Book you and your friends tickets to socialise at The Raspberry Cannoli Cabaret this May.
+Book you and your friends tickets to socialise at Norwich’s very own Copacabana club, The Raspberry Cannoli Cabaret this May.